Remembrance Day Contest

-2. Exchange: A valid exchange consists of RS(T) followed by a three figure number as follows:
+2. Exchange: A valid exchange consists of RS(T) followed by a number as follows:

 a.
 For a single operator, the number of years you have been a licenced Ham.
 For example, if this is your 1st year as a ham then you will sign RS(T) 001.
 Round off to the nearest whole number.
 All zeros are not accepted.

 b.
-For a multi-op or club station, the number of years of the longest licenced Amateur present at the start of the contest.
+For a multi-op or club station, the number of licenced years of the longest licenced Amateur present at the start of the contest.

 3. On all bands, stations may be contacted at intervals of not less than THREE hours since the previous contact on that band and mode.